microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/SFI series.md

 Live audio translation will be available for all deliveries in the languages spoken throughout the Americas (English, Spanish, Portuguese, French).

 *When you join this event, your name, email address and/or phone number may be viewable by other session participants in the attendee list.
-By joining, you’re agreeing to this experience.*
+By joining, you agree to this experience.*